texhex/SQLSimplePS/README.md

 ---

 :exclamation: Please do not think about using these functions and some string replacement to get your task done.
-String replacement and SQL is a **horrifying bad idea** - please see [OWASP SQL Injection](https://www.owasp.org/index.php/SQL_Injection) for details.
+String replacement and SQL is a **horrifying bad idea** - see [OWASP SQL Injection](https://www.owasp.org/index.php/SQL_Injection).
 SQL Simple has methods in place to make this easy without any string replacement.

 ---

 ## Transaction isolation level

 SQL Simple will *always* use transactions, even for SELECT statements (see [Begin Transaction documentation, section General Remarks](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/begin-transaction-transact-sql#general-remarks) why).
-It defaults to *Snapshot isolation* which works best for most tasks.
-However, you might want to run commands in databases that do not support Snapshot isolation.
-When this happens, you will receive the error *Exception calling "Commit" with "0" argument(s): This SqlTransaction has completed; it is no longer usable.*
+It defaults to *Snapshot isolation* that works best for most tasks.

-But you can specify a different isolation level for both ``Execute()`` and ``Query()``:
+However, you might want to run commands in databases that do not support Snapshot isolation (running a command on a database that does not support snapshot isolation will return the error *Exception calling "Commit" with "0" argument(s): This SqlTransaction has completed; it is no longer usable.*).
+You can specify a different isolation level for both ``Execute()`` and ``Query()``:

 ```powershell
 using module .\SQLSimplePS.psm1